EvanKhanDev/final-project-IBM-course/CONTRIBUTING.md

-> All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-All contributing are welcome

-You can are welcome.

-You can contribute by:
+## How to contribute

-a.
-Reporting bugs
+- Report bugs
-b.
-Fixing bugs
+- Fix bugs
-c.
-Improving documentation
+- Improve documentation
-d.
-Suggesting enhancements
+- Suggest enhancements
-e.
-Submitting new ideas
+- Submit new ideas